Cub Cadet Zero Turn Steering Wheel Problems

 What are riding lawn mower steering problems?

 Riding lawn mower steering problems include difficulty making turns, worn-out steering shaft or steering support assembly, and loose drag linkage.
-These result in vibrations and wrong turn while using the mower.
+These result in vibrations and wrong turns while using the mower.

-There is no perfect machine, and even the best Cub Cadet zero-turn mower is not one.
-Over time with use, one or more of these problems stated above is inevitable.
+There is no perfect machine; even the best Cub Cadet zero-turn mower is not one.
+Over time with use, one or more of these problems is inevitable.

 So you do not have to panic if the steering seems stiff or loose; it might result from a fault in one of the steering components.